Jishun/react-validated-input/readme.md

   validationStateProperty: 'validation', // the property name in the state object to link the validation
-  useWraper: true, // uses wrappers for the input, built in wrappers are bootStrap styles errorCssClass : 'has-error', // the class applied when has error wraningCssClass : 'has-warning', // the class applied when has error successCssClass : 'has-success', // the class applied when has error feedbackCssClass : 'has-feedback', // the class applied when has error propsPassThrough : true, // default to true, pass every props to the internal components mutate : false, // default to false, not allow instance to be changed by this component, set to true it will put the error indicator into the instance when validation failed, errorIndicatorKey : '_hasError', //the property name of the error indicator put in to the instance when mutate = true
+  useWraper: true, // uses wrappers for the input, built in wrappers are bootStrap styles errorCssClass : 'has-error', // the class applied when has error wraningCssClass : 'has-warning', // the class applied when has warning successCssClass : 'has-success', // the class applied when has success feedbackCssClass : 'has-feedback', // the class applied when has feedback propsPassThrough : true, // default to true, pass every props to the internal components mutate : false, // default to false, not allow instance to be changed by this component, set to true it will put the error indicator into the instance when validation failed, errorIndicatorKey : '_hasError', //the property name of the error indicator put in to the instance when mutate = true